 Aston Fields Middle School is committed to safeguarding and promoting the welfare of children and young people and expects all staff and volunteers to share this commitment.

 It is important that we work together to safeguard our pupils.
-If a parent/carer has any concerns about the safety of children at our school, this should be reported to the Designated Senior Leader for Safeguarding, Mrs R Cofield or Deputy Designated Senior Leader, Mrs C Teer, even if already reported to the Police or Children's Services.
+If a parent/carer has any concerns about the safety of children at our school, this should be reported to the Designated Senior Leader for Safeguarding, Mrs C Teer, or Deputy Designated Senior Leaders, Mrs A Hales, Mr G Hall, Mrs K Bull, Mrs J Birrell and Mrs H Mynott, even if already reported to the Police or Children's Services.

 E-safety: Help your child to stay safe online

 "The school's work to keep students safe and secure is outstanding.
-Students receive regular teaching about how to use the internet safely." - Ofsted, June 2014
+Students receive regular teaching about how to use the internet safely." - Ofsted

 To report an online incident please click the CEOP button